bil/licorice/docs/html/_sources/api/yaml_config.rst.txt

 Models
 ===============================================================================

-Models define the architecture of your real-time analysis pipeline from data acquisition (sources) to processing (modules) to output (sinks).
+Models define the architecture of your realtime analysis pipeline from data acquisition (sources) to processing (modules) to output (sinks).
 Models are defined through `yaml <https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started>`_ files and are broken up into the following sections: